 Note: Conducting staff and faculty members coaching sectionals may borrow reserve orchestral scores for any scheduled CIM orchestra rehearsal or sectional.
 Scores must be returned to the library (or drop-box) after each rehearsal.

 Photcopying: Reserve materials may be photocopied using overnight checkout (when it is permitted).
 Special requests for photocopying reserves during library hours may be submitted at the Circulation desk.
 (Cost: $0.10/page).
 Scores and orchestral parts may not be photocopied

 Photocopy machines are not located in the library.

 Faculty members are asked to submit course reserves lists before the beginning of each semester.
 Advanced notice enables library staff to acquire and process resources that may not currently be in the library's collection.

 Print Materials: Faculty can request that specific print materials (books, scores, articles) be placed on the reserve shelf each semester.
 Submit course reserves lists for print materials to Gabrielle Baker Patek, Circulation Manager.

 Media: Media may be placed on reserve in the Media Center by faculty each semester.
 Reserves may consist of your own personal recordings or specific CIM recordings.
 Personal recordings on reserve will not be permitted to leave the Media Center, unless the faculty member who placed the item on reserve makes the request.

 CIM recordings placed on reserve will not circulate to faculty/staff members for the two weeks prior to their related listening exam unless other arrangements have been made.
-Reserve lists of CIM Media on listening exams with exam dates may be sent to Denise Green.
+Reserve lists of CIM Media on listening exams with exam dates may be sent to Patrick Fulton.
 It is recommended that personal recordings be picked up at the end of each semester unless the item is to be an ongoing reserve item.